mapping-elections/site/_maps/meae.congressional.congress19.md.county.md

 more closely aligned with their choice of candidate for the 1824 presidential election.

 Maryland used a district system for electing members to Congress.
-District 5 elected two members.
+Each district elected one member of Congress except District 5, which elected two members.

 ::: {.results-table}
 <table>